 DHEC SRF uses an integrated priority system for ranking Section 212 treatment work projects as well as eligible nonpoint source projects.
-A copy of the ranking system used to score and rank projects can be found on the SRF Reports and Publications web page at www.scdhec.gov/srfreports.
+A copy of the ranking system used to score and rank projects can be found on the SRF Reports and Publications web page at scdhec.gov/srfreports.
+The priority ranking system is reviewed on an annual basis and updated as needed.